ietf-wg-alto/draft-ietf-alto-path-vector/slides/src/overview.md

 Resource-Id: propmap
 ```

-- Used in vtag and dependent-vtags to indicate dependency
+- Used in vtag and dependent-vtags to specify dependency

 ```
 Resource-Id: ecsmap